 You should consider the Fund's investment objectives, risks, and charges and expenses carefully before you invest.
-The Prospectus details the Fund's objective and policies, charges, and other matters of interest to the prospective investor.
+The Prospectus details the Fund's objective and policies, charges, and other matters of interest to a prospective investor.
 Please read the Prospectus carefully before investing.
 The Prospectus may be obtained by visiting the website at [fpa.com](http://fpa.com), by email at [crm@fpa.com](mailto:crm@fpa.com), toll-free by calling 1-800-982-4372 or by contacting the Fund in writing.
-This material is not authorized for distribution unless preceded or accompanied by a current prospectus.